Facebook Ads Insights Tool

 Detailed observation of presented data

-Israel’s Facebook Ads CTR performance for all industries spent most of the year below the global benchmark, then surged late with an outsized November finish.
-The pattern is choppy: a sharp Q2 trough, a summer lift, a September snap-back, and a powerful rebound into Q4 that ultimately pushed Israel above the global mark in the final month observed.
+Israel’s click-through-rate (CTR) for all industries tracked a choppy but upward-leaning rhythm across the 12 months, averaging below the global median but punctuated by a sharp November high.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in Israel compared to the global benchmark.

 The story in the data